 - A unifying theme – To provide students with a sense of the program’s purpose and over-arching questions

 This program will offer academic credit and meet the course outline of record for each course included in the program.
 The proposed course must be general education transferrable credit courses, IGETC preferred, with appeal to a broad spectrum of students.
 Faculty is encouraged to select a course that is particularly suited to being offered in a foreign setting.

-Three weeks of the summer session academic program will take place at SMC, and three weeks will take place abroad.
+Three weeks of the winter session academic program will take place at SMC, and three weeks will take place abroad.

-All applicants will be notified of their application status by mid-January 2016.
+All applicants will be notified of their application status by mid-June 2016.